hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 Ideally we'd like to have the menus under "positive control."
 That is, we can most menus off.
 Rather than toggle each menu item, 500+ times!, we should specifiy the menus we want displayed, and pass those to the script to write a control file with all menus off, except for those passed into the menu parser script.
 Div tags can used for the matching.
 Self menus have a ui-id-number that can be used.

+## Recomendations
+1. iCn3D has links everywhere, some make selections, others take you places like databases at NCBI, and <em>all look the same</em> - how do I know what will happen before it happens.
+2. Title - always get in the way, I'd like to toggle between show and hide.
+3.